 For this unique publication, Tim Richardson, Director of the acclaimed Chelsea Fringe gardening festival in London, has selected thirty-seven talented landscape designers who are notable for the immense energy and creativity of their preparatory work.
 The best samples from their personal sketchbooks are presented alphabetically, along with concise profiles on their training, inspirations, and process.
 From clear perspective drawings to more abstract, experimental compositions, and quick freehand squiggles on napkins to measured topographical mapping, many of which are works of art in their own right, Landscape and Garden Design Sketchbooks is an insightful, practical guide that allows a peek into the world of leading landscape designers.

-Tim Richardson directs the Chelsea Fringe gardening festival in London and is the former landscape editor at Wallpaper*, gardens editor at Country Life, and founding editor of New Eden magazine.
+Tim Richardson is an internationally respected landscape critic, former editor at Wallpaper*, gardens editor at Country Life, and founding editor of New Eden magazine.
 His previous books include Avant Gardeners and The Arcadian Friends.